Rockies vs. Mets Player Props Betting Odds

-Player prop bet odds for Pete Alonso, Charlie Blackmon and others are available when the New York Mets host the Colorado Rockies at Citi Field on Saturday (first pitch at 4:10 PM ET).
+Charlie Blackmon and Pete Alonso are two of the players with prop bets for the taking when the Colorado Rockies and the New York Mets meet at Citi Field on Sunday (first pitch at 1:40 PM ET).

 Bet on this matchup or its props with DraftKings!